lokesh-chechani/kong-api-template/README.md

 - Modify pipeline_script.sh to have your admin header and point to your demo workspace
 - chmod 744 pipeline_script.sh
-- ./pipeline_script.sh
+- ./ci/pipeline_script.sh

 #### repository structure

 Recommend following directory structure for feature team - it can be converted into Git Template

-- kong-api-template
+kong-api-template
-  - meta
+├── meta
-    - meta.yaml
+│   ├── meta.yaml
-  - spec
+├── spec
-    - OAS Spec
+│   ├── swagger-perstore.yaml (OAS)
-  - plugins
+├── plugins
-    - kong plugins deck yamls
+│   ├── plugin.yaml

 - meta.yaml
   - This file sets the Kong state file to only work against any services tagged